qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/attribute_table.rst

 table stores the ``airlines`` layer.
 In both tables few fields are used for clarity.
 The *tricky* part is ``airports_airlines`` table.
 We need it to list all airlines for all airports (or vice versa).
-This kind of table is known as *pivot tables*.
-The *constraints* in this table force that one airport can be associated with an airline only if both already exist in their layers.
+This kind of table is known as a *pivot table*.
+The *constraints* in this table force that an airport can be associated with an airline only if both already exist in their layers.

 .. code-block:: sql